LSparkzwz/atac-roma-open-data-ingestion-system/README.md

 If you want the entire system to keep running on a fixed schedule you can use Amazon EventBridge to create a rule that runs the first Lambda on a fixed schedule.
 While the system runs by itself you just need to retrieve the results you find in the apposite bucket.

-### Example of data Visualization
-You can visualize an example of the results of the data elaboration [here](https://lsparkzwz.github.io/atacmonitor/), under Average waiting minutes, Longest waiting time and Average waiting time by Location and Waiting times divided by Rome districts and neighborhoods.